iCliniq Logo

 • Bed rest and bracing (supporting device) to immobilize the vertebral column.

-• It is also important to prevent and treat infections in other parts of the body before they spread to the disk space.
+• It is also essential to prevent and treat infections in other body parts before they spread to the disk space.

 Conclusion:

 Although discitis is a rare disease that can sometimes resolve on its own, there are always risky consequences associated with it.
-Treatment planning is also difficult because of the scarce supply of blood to the intervertebral disc.
+Treatment planning is also tricky because of the need for more blood to the intervertebral disc.
 The treatment outcome is better in children compared to adults.
 Early diagnosis and management are ideal for getting the best treatment results.
-If left untreated, it may lead to some permanent deformity of the spine and the nervous system.
+If left untreated, it may lead to permanent deformity of the spine and the nervous system.

 Source Article IclonSourcesSource Article Arrow